ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 Champions are the primary mobile units of each team.
 If a champion becomes significantly weaker compared to opponents, he can no longer effectively contribute to the game.
 In such cases, the champion becomes a resource for the enemy team, like a minion.

-We have considered three forms of equilibrium for game objects.
-Each of these forms is dynamic.
+We have considered three types of equilibrium for game objects.
+Each type is dynamic.
 This means that if something disturbs the equilibrium of an object, it returns to its original state over time.
 Let us explore some examples.

 Abilities of certain champions can disrupt the **landscape equilibrium**.
 They create new walls (Anivia W) or passages (Bard E).
 These actions disturb the balance of static objects.
 However, the effects of such abilities are temporary.
 The landscape will revert to its original state after a few seconds.